-Saudi Arabia is very quickly becoming a popular place for foreign investment, with many exciting international corporations, government entities, and promising start-ups taking advantage and reaping the benefits of operating in the Middle East’s most lucrative commercial hub.
+Saudi Arabia is very quickly becoming a popular place for foreign investment, with many exciting international corporations, and promising start-ups taking advantage and reaping the benefits of operating in the Middle East’s most lucrative commercial hub.

-Encouraged by consistent economic growth and the Saudi Government's 'Vision 2030' scheme, businesses have begun to recognize that now is the best time to make a name for themselves in Saudi Arabia and consequently the Middle East as a whole.
+Encouraged by consistent economic growth and the Saudi Government's 'Vision 2030' objectives, businesses have begun to recognize that now is the best time to make a name for themselves in Saudi Arabia and consequently the Middle East as a whole.

 Saudization: Helping Create a Dynamic and Competitive Workforce

 Saudization is a policy move by the country’s Ministry of Labour that aims to put the interests of Saudi citizens first in the form of more employment prospects.
 It is planned that through Saudization the nations unemployment level will decrease from 12% to 7% over the coming years

 It is an essential part of operating your Saudi business as it forms part of the core ‘process’ that all Saudi businesses, both foreign and local must follow.

 Historically, Saudi firms would bring in labour from other countries and prioritize those people rather than acquire employees from the Saudi talent pool.
 The point of Saudization is to balance the workforce and increase Saudi Arabia’s employment rates.